open-mmlab/mmrotate/docs/en/install.md

 python demo/image_demo.py demo/demo.jpg oriented_rcnn_r50_fpn_1x_dota_le90.py oriented_rcnn_r50_fpn_1x_dota_le90-6d2b2ce0.pth --out-file result.jpg
 ```

-You will see a new image `result.jpg` on your current folder, where bounding boxes are plotted on cars, buses, etc.
+You will see a new image `result.jpg` on your current folder, where rotated bounding boxes are plotted on cars, buses, etc.

 Option (b).
 If you install mmrotate with pip, open you python interpreter and copy&paste the following codes.